akka/akka/akka-contrib/docs/receive-pipeline.rst

 Receive Pipeline Pattern
 ========================
-Receive Pipeline Pattern lets you define general interceptors for your messages and plug any arbitrary amount of them to your Actors.
+The Receive Pipeline Pattern lets you define general interceptors for your messages and plug an arbitrary amount of them into your Actors.
 It's useful for defining cross aspects to be applied to all or many of your Actors.

 Some Possible Use Cases